vikkki/SinCE/README.md

 To interact, you can adjust parameters of analysis including PCA, t-SNE, and UMAP, as well as compare and costumize clusters.
 For further investment, selected cell barcodes can be downloaded.

+After the analysis, parameter records and suerat object of current run can be download, you can have a further study of your data, and if necessary, the same parameter record are also appliable for the next run.

 While developing SinCE, I'm more than glad to have your feedback;) Hope we can have a good time play with data.